 Kantrex Side Effects

-Note: This page contains information about the side effects of kanamycin.
-Some of the dosage forms included on this document may not apply to the brand name Kantrex.
+Note: This document contains side effect information about kanamycin.
+Some of the dosage forms listed on this page may not apply to the brand name Kantrex.

 Applies to kanamycin: compounding powder, injectable solution, oral capsule